5 July 2023

 As identified by the Children and Young People’s Mental Health and Emotional Wellbeing Board’s Strategic Partnership, a priority for Liverpool is to review and strengthen the current 16-25 mental health services provision and access.

-Merseyside Youth Association’s RAISE Mental Health Promotion Team is hosting a series of consultations with young people.
-The team are also looking to speak to and hear from people working with young people, as well as parents, carers and foster carers.
+Merseyside Youth Association’s RAISE Mental Health Promotion Team has hosted a series of consultations with young people.
+The team also spoke to people working with young people, as well as parents, carers and foster carers.

 Consultation aims